 He told me, “you warned me that this could be like having a second job.
-It was more like have two second jobs.
-I would work all day then come home and do research on the computer.
+It was more like having two-second jobs.
+I would work all day then come home and research on the computer.
 I took this as far as I could which was not very far.
 Now I need your help.”

 What is your time worth?

 This could mean many things.
 However, two that I have in mind include:

 - Quality of life and